-This CISSP® Boot Camp is an intensive five-day review of all ten domains of information security, including the latest body of knowledge information to be published by the (ISC)² in May 2021.
-These ten domains are:
+Are you looking to pass the CISSP® exam the very first time?
+This CISSP® Boot Camp is an intensive five-day review of all eight domains of information security, including the latest common body of knowledge (CBK) information that is published by the (ISC)².
+Here are the eight domains:

-Given that the seminar will cover almost the full body of knowledge that a security professional should know after five year's worth of experience, the content and material are intense.
+The seminar will cover almost the full body of knowledge that a security professional should know after five years’ worth of experience.
+Please note that the content and material are intense.
 The five days are full days of lectures, although time will be made for questions and discussion.
 Due to the intense nature of the material, it is likely that there will be a ten-minute break every hour.
 Candidates will also be introduced to outside resources and contacts, such as the (ISC)² Community, the (ISC)² Vancouver Chapter, and the Vancouver Security Special Interest Group CISSP Study Group.

 Candidates will also consider example exam questions, very similar in style and difficulty to what the candidates will encounter on the real exam, and discussions about types of questions and the ways to approach them so students understand both the concept and the approach of the question, as well as possible answers.